 - ¾ cup beef broth or water

-Pour beef broth into the Instant Pot and add1/4 cup BBQ sauce.
+- Pour beef broth into the Instant Pot and add¼ cup of your favorite BBQ sauce.
 Mix thoroughly.
 Add the Country Style Ribs to the bottom of the pot (trying not to overlap too much).
-Pour the remaining 1/2 cup BBQ sauce over the ribs to cover meat.
+Pour the remaining ½ cup BBQ sauce over the ribs to cover meat.

 * recipe adapted from The Salty Marshmallow Instant Pot Country Style Ribs